Article written by

 How can you stay alert when using cannabis?
 Many cannabis strains provide a pleasurable mellow feeling, and some people even use marijuana to combat insomnia.
 But maybe you would prefer to experience more energizing effects and function in top form throughout your day.

-Based on a blend of scientific and anecdotal evidence, here are our best tips on how to avoid feeling sleepy when using cannabis.
-First, let’s clarify what causes cannabis to make you feel tired.
+Based on a blend of scientific and anecdotal evidence, here are our best tips for avoiding feeling sleepy when using cannabis.

 Why Does Cannabis Make Me Feel Sleepy?

-Cannabis is a psychoactive substance which exerts different effects based on various factors, including the consumption method and the individual.
-Therefore, the urge to fall asleep (known in the cannabis world as the “couchlock effect”) is just one possible result of using marijuana.
+Cannabis is a psychoactive substance that exerts different effects based on various factors, including the consumption method and the individual.
+Therefore, the urge to fall asleep (known in the cannabis world as the “couch lock effect”) is just one possible result of using marijuana.
 Alternatively, you may feel capable of running a marathon and, with some cannabis strains, a combination of sedation and rejuvenation.

-Sativa strains are known for their energetic effects, while indica strains have a reputation for being relaxing.
-But anyone who is more than a cannabis novice knows that this explanation is simplistic.
-The reasons for marijuana making one person feel high and another feel low may boil down to body chemistry more than sativa vs. indica.
+Sativa strains are known for their energetic effects, while indica strains have a reputation for relaxing.
+But anyone more than a cannabis novice knows this explanation is simplistic.
+The reasons for marijuana making one person feel high, and another feel low may be more body chemistry than sativa vs. indica.

 Above all, the cannabinoids and terpenes in cannabis influence how you feel after a smoke or vape session.
 Although the cannabinoid CBD is frequently used to treat anxiety and may induce relaxation, THC exerts its own sedative effects during absorption into the bloodstream.
-In conjunction with certain terpenes, like myrcene, that can have a hypnotic effect, high-THC cannabis may leave you ready for a nap.
+With certain terpenes, like myrcene, that can have a hypnotic effect, high-THC cannabis may leave you ready for a nap.

 Choose a Cannabis Strain Low in THC

-Choosing a strain low in THC offers several benefits, including the ability to stay awake.
+Choosing a strain low in THC offers several benefits, including staying awake.
 These are some low-THC strains recommended for beginners or anyone seeking a more energetic cannabis experience:

 Balance out CBD and THC

-In all instances, make sure that your cannabis doesn’t tip the scales towards THC, especially with potent edibles.
+In all instances, make sure that your cannabis doesn’t tip the scales toward THC, especially with potent edibles.
 High-THC marijuana edibles can have unpredictable effects on different people, with some feeling zoned out and others experiencing a high of uncomfortable proportions.
-Some users of predominantly THC edibles have even reported psychotic episodes, due to the way the body metabolizes the cannabinoid after ingestion.
+Some users of predominantly THC edibles have even reported psychotic episodes due to how the body metabolizes the cannabinoid after ingestion.